The Caretaker (musician)

 The Caretaker's works have received critical acclaim in publications such as The Wire, The New York Times, and BBC Music.

-History
+Career

 1999–2003: Haunted Ballroom trilogy

-Simon Reynolds refers to the Caretaker's first three releases as "the haunted ballroom trilogy", spanning 1999-2003: Selected Memories from the Haunted Ballroom, A Stairway to the Stars, We'll All Go Riding on a Rainbow.
+Simon Reynolds refers to the Caretaker's first three releases as "the haunted ballroom trilogy", spanning 1999–2003: Selected Memories from the Haunted Ballroom, A Stairway to the Stars, We'll All Go Riding on a Rainbow.